Search for Important Questions

 1. Discuss the internal structure and biophysics of stato-phono receptors.

-3. Write short notes on: (a) Defects of vision and corrections (b) Water as a universal solvent.
+3. Write short notes on: (a) Membrane potential (b) Charismatic hypothesis.

 1. Write short notes on: (a) Relationship between Physics and Biology (b) Properties of open system.